saadricklamar/movie-tracker/README.md

 ## Movie Tracker

-Movie-Tracker is a web based application built in React and Redux.
+Movie-Tracker is a web based application built in React and Redux that tracks the hottest movies and your favorite movies.

 ## Project Goals: